zhanez/README-generator/README.md

 ## Installation

+You need to install node index.js and npm

 ## Usage

-jdlf
+You have to use the terminal for it to work

 ## License

-djfdd
+MIT License

 ## Contributing
-fd
+Just me

 ## Tests
-fdfdsjdsjfdf
+None

 ## Questions
-   Github Profile: dsf
+   Github Profile: github.com/zhanez
-   Email: fdksdsksdfs
+   Email: zhanezabala@gmail.com